Tsunami014/Blaze-Sudio/readme.md

 TODO: Add type annotations
 TODO: possibly remove some of the libraries that come built in (like the one that's broken and I replaced it's main purpose)
 TODO: Make the Graphics decorator able to be called to do things (see graphics_options)
-TODO: Make graphics.GUI.* all categorised and also make the classes all more generic
 TODO: Fix graphics (I broke it!
 Yippee.)